-Student Health Services provides free, or heavily discounted, services for all fee paying students.
+Student Health Services provides free, or heavily discounted, services for all fee-paying students.
 The facility also has a pharmacy with many free items available.
 The Mandatory Health Insurance plan is also managed by this office.

-The Counselling Center offers one-on-one counseling, workshops and support groups for all fee paying students.
+The Counselling Center offers one-on-one counseling, workshops and support groups for all fee-paying students.

 NC State Cares is a referral program designed to help get students needed services who may be struggling to ask for help.
 It there is a student showing concerning behaviors such as missing classes/assignments, doesn’t reply to communications, or shares concerning information directly with you, please consider submitting a report.

 The Veteran Affairs Office at NC State is a dedicated office to serve the veteran population, and their families, on campus.
-This office provides a wide range of support for student on benefits such as the: 9/11 GI Bill, Montgomery GI Bill (active and selected reserve), Survivor and Dependent Assistance, Reserve Education Assistant Programs, Vocational Rehabilitation for Veterans, and other general assistance.
+This office provides a wide range of support for students on benefits such as the: 9/11 GI Bill, Montgomery GI Bill (active and selected reserve), Survivor and Dependent Assistance, Reserve Education Assistant Programs, Vocational Rehabilitation for Veterans, and other general assistance.

 NC State Student Veterans (SVA) is a 501(c)3 nonprofit organization that focuses on helping veterans enroll in higher education, develop support campus, and provide resources to student veterans.